-Data Element VICR Name & Location Definition Supporting Documentation (See Chapter 23: Data Validation and Chapter 21: Consumer Record and Case Documentation) identified IPE goal and be after the individual is employed for at least 90-days.
-DE 359: Hourly Wage at Exit Client RSA Data: 'Employment & Post-Exit Data' Screen §361.47(a)(9) and §361.5(c)(9)(i) The consumer's hourly wage at exit in the employment outcome consistent with the employment goal on the IPE.
+Data Element VICR Name & Location and be after the consumer is employed for at least 90-days.
+Supporting Documentation (See Chapter 23: Data Validation and Chapter 21: Consumer Record and Case Documentation) DE 359: Hourly Wage at Exit Client RSA Data: 'Employment & Post-Exit Data' Screen §361.47(a)(9) and §361.5(c)(9)(i) The consumer's hourly wage at exit in the employment outcome consistent with the employment goal on the IPE.
 The documentation must include the consumer's hourly wage, or average hourly rate if compensated through commission, along with the minimum wage rate for the location where the consumer is employed (Federal, State, or local, whichever is higher).
-Pay stub identifying the consumer's start date and employment status; or DVI Employment Verification Form with detailed case notes signed by the counselor in the case service record; or CRP Employment Verification Form; or Verification from the employer (on company letterhead) attesting to an individual's employment status (including dates) and earnings; or IRS Tax Forms DE 353: Date of Exit Client RSA Data: 'Dates Data' Screen §361.47(a)(14) and §361.47(a)(15) The Date of Exit is the date the consumer exited the VR or SE program consistent with the requirements in the regulations.
+Pay stub identifying the consumer's start date and employment status; or DVI Employment Verification Form with detailed case notes signed by the counselor in the case record; or CRP Employment Verification Form; or Verification from the employer (on company letterhead) attesting to an consumer's employment status (including dates) and earnings; or IRS Tax Forms DE 353: Date of Exit Client RSA Data: 'Dates Data' Screen §361.47(a)(14) and §361.47(a)(15) The Date of Exit is the date the consumer exited the VR or SE program consistent with the requirements in the regulations.
 DVI Program Exit Letter - Copy of letter sent to consumer The date of exit in VICR MUST match the date of the exit letter.

-Data Element VICR Name & Location Definition Supporting Documentation (See Chapter 23: Data Validation and Chapter 21: Consumer Record and Case Documentation) DE 354: Type of Exit Client RSA Data: 'At Exit Data' Screen §361.47(a)(14) and §361.47(a)(15) The Type of Exit is a description of the individual's status in the program at the time of case closure.
-DVI Program Exit Letter - Copy of letter sent to consumer Detailed case notes signed by the counselor in the case service record
+Data Element VICR Name & Location Definition Supporting Documentation (See Chapter 23: Data Validation and Chapter 21: Consumer Record and Case Documentation) DE 354: Type of Exit Client RSA Data: 'At Exit Data' Screen §361.47(a)(14) and §361.47(a)(15) The Type of Exit is a description of the consumer's status in the program at the time of case closure.
+DVI Program Exit Letter - Copy of letter sent to consumer Detailed case notes signed by the counselor in the case record